Multi-Kernel Regression with Sparsity Constraint: Banach-Space Kernels

 It is worth to mention that one can rotate and dilate any admissible kernel by considering an invertible mixture matrix $\mathbf{A}$ and by defining the transformed kernel as $\mathrm{k}(\mathbf{A} \boldsymbol{x}, \mathbf{A} \boldsymbol{y})$.
-One readily verifies that the transformed kernel also satisfies the conditions of Theorem \ref{Thm:KernelAdmisOp} and hence, is also admissible.
-In Figures \ref{BPFig} and \ref{alphaFig}, we have plotted the introduced kernels in dimension $d=2$ for different sets of parameters.
+One readily verifies that the transformed kernel also satisfies the conditions of Theorem \ref{Thm:KernelAdmisOp} and, hence, is also admissible.
+In Figure \ref{Fig:kernel}, we have plotted the super-exponential and Bessel-potential kernels in dimension $d=1$ for different sets of parameters.
 It can be seen that the width and regularity of these kernels can be adjusted through their parameters.
 This can be exploited in our framework of learning with multiple kernels to benefit from this diversity.
 We shall illustrate this numerically in Section 5.